hyperledger-labs/splice/cluster/README.md

   Following that you can trigger a redeploy by whatever means is most convenient.
   Make sure that `TARGET_COMMIT` is a commit that was actually used previously in a `TestNet` or (for `DevNet`) `DevNet` deployment.
   If this is not the case, you need to ensure that public artifacts for this version have been published first (see below).
+  It is also important to not redeploy a cluster against the same commit.
+  That will keep the CometBFT chain id the same (and potentially also the domain id on testnet) which can result in nodes that have not yet been reset connecting to the new chain/domain resulting in a fork.
 - If you have reason to believe that you can fix the underlying (not CI-related) deployment problem quickly by merging an appropriate PR, or that a fix already exists on the `main` branch for a commit that is younger than the deployed version, you need to bump the version of the failed deployment so your fix will be included in the redeployment attempt.